swiftlang/swift-package-manager/CONTRIBUTING.md

 Fill the following fields:

 * `Title`: A one line summary of the problem you're facing.
 * `Description`: The complete description of the problem.
-Be specific
+Be specific.
 * `Expected behavior`: How you expect SwiftPM to behave.
 * `Actual behavior` : What actually happens.
 * `Steps to reproduce`: Be specific, provide steps to reproduce the bug.